Incoming & Prospective Students & Families

 How do we sign up for free/reduced lunch?
 Paperwork for free/reduced lunch will be included in Start of School forms and is also available in the main office.
 Please return hard copy applications to the Ballard HS lunchroom.
 You can also access this application online at SPS Culinary Services.
 Students who were on free/reduced lunch last year in a Seattle public school must fill out a new form each year, but prior eligibility will be carried over for the first month of school.
 There are additional benefits available to students who qualify for F/R lunch, such as help with some school fees, so if you do qualify, it is good to submit the form even if the student does not plan to eat school breakfast or lunch.

 What is the best way for me to stay up-to-date with information about school events?
-Visit the Ballard High School website regularly which posts news, upcoming events, and the Daily Bulletin.
+Visit the Ballard High School website regularly which posts news, upcoming events, and the ASB Announcements Bulletin.
 Also, sign up for the PTSA newsletter.
 This is a great way to stay up to date on important information about deadlines and opportunities.
 To sign up for the newsletter, visit the PTSA page.

 How does Ballard HS communicate with students & families?
 Refer to the Communication to Families page for all the ways Ballard High School communicates with students and families to keep everyone connected and informed.